FRONTAL FIBROSING ALOPECIA

 Immunomodulatory drugs e.g. mycophenolate mofetil.
 These can help to dampen down the immune system and prevent the inflammation around the hair follicles.
 In some people it can slow or halt hair loss.

 Antiandrogen treatments e.g. oral finasteride and dutasteride.
 These treatments work by maintaining levels of testosterone (a hormone naturally found in men and women) in the hair follicles.
-Reduced levels of testosterone have been associated with a different type of hair loss called female/male pattern alopecia which may occur with frontal fibrosing alopecia as a secondary cause of hair loss.
+Reduced levels of testosterone have been associated with a different type of hair loss called female/male pattern alopecia.
+This may occur with frontal fibrosing alopecia also contributing to hair loss.
 Treatment with antiandrogens may be of benefit where the two conditions occur together.

 What if I need a wig?

 Some individuals with alopecia will prefer to wear a wig.
 These can either be bought privately, or obtained through the NHS on a consultant’s prescription (a financial contribution is usually required in England).
-Your local hospital orthotic (surgical appliances) department will be able to advise you on the range of hairpieces available on the NHS and can recommend local suppliers who are sensitive to the needs of alopecia sufferers.
+Your local hospital orthotic (surgical appliances) department will be able to advise you on the range of hairpieces available on the NHS.
+They can recommend local suppliers who are sensitive to the needs of people with alopecia.

 What can I do?